Art Build, '37 Addition, Room 126

 With Megan R. Luke (USC), she is preparing a manuscript that considers the role of the photography of sculpture in the writing of art history, aesthetics, and media theory.
 Their book project, provisionally titled Sculpture and Photography: The Art Object in Reproduction, recently was awarded a two-year Collaborative Research Fellowship from the American Council of Learned Societies.
-Hamill and Luke are also co-organizing a series of scholarly events scheduled for 2014 at the Clark Art Institute and the Getty Research Institute that bring together leading international scholars dedicated to the historiography of art and architecture, the histories of photography and sculpture, and the mediation of material artifacts as images.
+Hamill and Luke have co-organized a two-part symposium sponsored by the Clark Art Institute and the Getty Research Institute that bring together leading international scholars dedicated to the historiography of art and architecture, the histories of photography and sculpture, and the mediation of material artifacts as images.
 (Details on the Clark day are here and here; details on the GRI are here.)